zhenghao-li/Data_Mining/Exercise-1.md

 ## 1.2 Which City Has the Most Flights from Austin?

-The map shows the airports whose out of Austin flights have the highest departure delay on average.
-The darker points indicate higher mean of departure delay.
-Here, the darkest point on the map is the DSM airport with an average departure delay of more than 125 minutes.

 This figure ranks the cities in the US for the flights that occured from Austin.
 Not surprisingly, the top three destinations for Austin originated flights were Texas cities which were twice as frequent than the majority of other cities.

 <img src="Exercise-1_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-To construct the map, we first grouped the ABIA data by destination and calculated the mean for each destination airport.
-Afterwards, we used the airports data from the MUCflights which includes the airport names abbreviation and the cities where they are located.
-The airports table has been joined with the “data” table which includes the mean of delayed departure by airports.
-The common column by which the joined has occurred is the airports name column: “Dest”.

 ## 1.3 Are Monthly Average Departure Delay and Arrival Delay Different